amitlan/website/_posts/2020-06-29-pg-relation-files.md

 00002000
 ```

-Maybe you can make out the trigger name from that gibberish.
+Maybe you can make out the trigger name from the rest of the gibberish.